 Up to Date vaccination against COVID-19 is required for attending clinical rotations at BHLex.
-Students who are not vaccinated must have an approved exemption for this vaccine by their school.
-Students who have received an approved declination from their school, and those who are partially vaccinated will be required to wear a mask at all times while in a Baptist Health Facility and maintain social distancing.
+Students who are not vaccinated must have an approved religious or medical exemption for this vaccine by their school.
+Students who have received an approved declination from their school, and those who are partially vaccinated must always wear a mask while in a Baptist Health Facility and maintain social distancing.
+Masks can be found at each entrance to the hospital.

 Up to date COVID-19 vaccination means receipt of all COVID-19 vaccines in the primary series and all boosters recommended when eligible (CDC).
 Anything less is partially vaccinated.
 Screening is no longer required upon entry to the hospital, however, you should continue to self-monitor for symptoms of the virus or any other illnesses.

 Faculty and students must monitor themselves for COVID-19 symptoms.
 If you have symptoms, you should NOT report to clinicals or your practicum/internship.
 Students will notify their instructor should symptoms develop.
-Symptoms may appear 2 - 14 days after exposure to the virus.
-The CDC has listed the following symptom as potential signs of a COVID-19 infection: fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea.